Using the Ingestion API to add content to an index

 , andentity

 parameters.
 Some endpoints require other mandatory parameters.
 See the detailed data model and descriptions of the objects and key.
-If you do not send these parameters, you do not get a successful response. -
+If you don't send these parameters, you won't get a successful response. -

-Parameters for values of attributes that are marked as required in your domain.
-If you do not send all required attributes, you do not get a successful response.
-For example, if your domain has the product attribute as required, and you do not pass
+Parameters for attributes that are marked as required in your domain.
+If you don't send all the required attributes, you won't get a successful response.
+For example, if your domain requires the product attribute, and you don't pass

 product:<value>